realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 See here: https://github.com/realdognose/dbus-fronius-hybrid-battery-visualisation

-(The script to split up the hibrid inverter into regular PV-Inverter plus generator can be used without this phase manipulation script, but is a prerequisite of the solar distribution feature, because it is mandatory to know if the fronius battery is already charging.)
+(The script to split up the hybrid inverter into regular PV-Inverter plus battery can be used without this phase manipulation script, but is a prerequisite of the solar distribution feature, because it is mandatory to know if the fronius battery is already charging.)